 Research background

-Problematic Internet use (PIU) is a novel behavioural addiction characterized by excessive Internet use that is becoming an increasing problem worldwide.
-Although no agreement exists on precise diagnostic criteria, PIU is considered a behavioural addiction sharing with substance use disorders (SUDs) and other addictions several features and perhaps neurobiological underpinnings.
+Problematic Internet use (PIU) is a novel behavioral addiction characterized by excessive Internet use that is becoming an increasing problem worldwide.
+Although no agreement exists on precise diagnostic criteria, PIU is considered a behavioral addiction sharing with substance use disorders (SUDs) and other addictions several features and perhaps neurobiological underpinnings.

 Research motivation

-Unfortunately, no information is available on the prevalence of PIU amongst drug-addicted subjects, in spite of the given evidence, these individuals tend to be affected by polydrug use and also by behavioural addictions, as if the presence of one or more addictions would represent a sort of vulnerability towards a worsening of the clinical picture through the onset of other kinds of these disorders.
+Unfortunately, no information is available on the prevalence of PIU amongst drug-addicted subjects, in spite of the given evidence, and these individuals tend to be affected by polydrug use and also by behavioral addictions, as if the presence of one or more addictions would represent a sort of vulnerability towards a worsening of the clinical picture through the onset of other kinds of these disorders.

 Research objectives

-The investigation of the possible existence and prevalence of PIU amongst drug-addicts individuals under treatment in rehab centers would permit to implement specific treatments to prevent the onset of other kind of addictions that could worsen the clinical pictures and the reahabilitation programs.
+The investigation of the possible existence and prevalence of PIU amongst drug-addicts under treatment in rehab centers would permit the implementation of specific treatments to prevent the onset of other kind of addictions that could worsen the clinical picture and the rehabilitation programs.

 Research methods

-A specific questionnaire to be filled online, the so-called Questionario sull’Uso delle Nuove Tecnologie (QUNT), was developed to explore the prevalence and characteristics of both Internet use and PIU.
-The QUNT consists of two sections, one for demographic data and another consisting of 101 items grouped in factors built according to “a priori” criteria extrapolated from the data available in scientific literature.
+A specific questionnaire to be filled online, the so-called Questionario sull’Utilizzo delle Nuove Tecnologie (QUNT), was developed to explore the prevalence and characteristics of both Internet use and PIU.
+The QUNT consists of two sections, one for demographic data and another consisting of 101 items grouped in factors built according to a priori criteria extrapolated from the data available in scientific literature.
 All subjects who volunteered to participate in the study (n = 183) reported that the QUNT was useful and were satisfied with it.
 The factor scores were calculated as the sum of the scores obtained in each item divided by the maximum score in percentage.
-As the cut-off point to identify the possible presence of PIU, answer 4 was chosen (between four and six hours a day) or 5 (> six hours a day) of item 2 “time spent online”.
+As the cut-off point to identify the possible presence of PIU, answer 4 was chosen (between 4 and 6 hr/d) or 5 (> 6 hr/d) of item 2 “time spent online”.

 Research results

-The time spent online was more than 4 h/d in the total sample, with a slight, although not significant prevalence amongst male subjects.
-Cocaine and cannabis users spent more than six hours online, significantly more than opioid and alcohol users.
+The time spent online was more than 4 hr/d in the total sample, with a slight, although not significant, prevalence amongst male subjects.
+Cocaine and cannabis users spent more than 6 hours online, significantly more than opioid and alcohol users.
 The distribution of the QUNT factors was not different in both sexes.
-Cocaine users showed higher scores at the “loss of control”, “pornography addiction”; and “addiction to social networks”, probably because of the stimulant effect of this substance.
-Moreover, 15 out of the total of 17 cocaine users were also pathological gamblers.
-Positive and statistically significant relationships were also observed between some QUNT factors and BMI.
+Cocaine users showed higher scores at the “loss of control”, “pornography addiction”, and “addiction to social networks”, probably because of the stimulant effect of this substance.
+Moreover, 15 out of the total 17 cocaine users were also pathological gamblers.
+Positive and statistically significant relationships were also observed between some QUNT factors and body mass index.
 These results, while showing that PIU is common amongst stimulant drug abusers, require to be replicated in larger samples from other countries.
-Nevertheless, they underline the risk of behavioural addictions in drug addicts, a problem that should be taken into account when planning prevention and intervention strategies.
+Nevertheless, they underline the risk of behavioral addictions in drug addicts, a problem that should be taken into account when planning prevention and intervention strategies.

 Research conclusions